In this article, you’ll find answers to questions like:

 - Guardian advocacy

 - Assistance to parents in designating a guardian for their child if they can’t care for them

-The Kin Support Project, established in 2002, provides specialized social work services to kinship families, such as grandparents raising grandchildren, aunts and uncles raising nieces and nephews, adult siblings raising younger brothers and sisters.
+The Kin Support Project provides specialized social work services to kinship families, such as grandparents raising grandchildren, aunts and uncles raising nieces and nephews, and adult siblings raising younger brothers and sisters.
 It also assesses family needs, be it financial, legal, health, educational, social or emotional/behavioral health.

 - Counseling support

 - Facilitation of monthly support groups for relative caregivers

 - Parenting education and assistance in navigating various systems, such as Department of Children and Families

 - School advocacy regarding children’s educational needs

 - Connection to legal services

 - Accessing health care and health insurance, as well as connection to individual and family emotional/behavioral health services